Skip to main content

 4. Select Done.

 6. Host registration: Add a new Oracle Database host.
-In the Host FQDN or IP address field, enter the host's FQDN or IP address - for clustered databases you can enter the FQDN or IP of any node in the cluster.
+In the Host FQDN or IP address field, enter the host's FQDN or IP address.
+For clustered databases, you can enter the FQDN or IP address of any node in the cluster.
 Then provide credentials, the Console agent, and the port number.

 7. (Optional) If you choose credentials for a non-root user, do the following:

-1. For instructions on how to add the non-root user you have selected to the sudoers file on the Oracle Database host, select Configure sudoers.
+1. For instructions on adding the selected non-root user to the sudoers file on the Oracle Database host, select Configure sudoers.

 2. Follow the instructions in the dialog, enable the checkbox when complete, and select Done.